 Then on to Whisky Bar to end the night but agree not to go to The Pig and Blanket as it has become a right Dive Bar.

 Also, you could pop into a Student Bar on the way home.

 I can imagine your baffled looks right now

 Enough about Bars – Let’s talk pubs

-From now on, we will restrict ourselves to Pubs, but just for the sake of clarity (in case you did not know), all Pubs have a bar that the drinks are served from.
+From now on, we will restrict ourselves to Pubs, but just for clarity (in case you did not know), all Pubs have a bar from which the drinks are served.